garys-esri/geodev-dc-labs/runtime-workshop/exercises/Qt/Qt Quick/Exercise 4 Buffer and Query.md

     }
     ```

 1. Run your app.
-Verify that a new toggle button appears and that your `console.log` prints text when and only when the toggle button is toggled on and you click the map or the scene:
+Verify that a new toggle button appears and that your `console.log` prints text when and only when the toggle button is toggled on and you click the map:

     ![Buffer and query toggle button](08-buffer-query-toggle-button.png)

 ## Display the clicked point and a buffer around it

-You need to buffer the clicked point and display both the point and the buffer as graphics on the map or scene.
+You need to buffer the clicked point and display both the point and the buffer as graphics on the map.

 1. In your QML code, create a marker symbol for the click and a line symbol for the buffer.
 In the following code, the point symbol is a 10-pixel circle with an orange (FFA500) color, and the buffer symbol is a hollow polygon with a 3-pixel orange (FFA500) solid line border: